godotengine/godot-docs/getting_started/step_by_step/instancing.rst

 1. Change the properties of one ball without affecting the others using the Inspector.
-2. Change the default properties of every Ball by opening the ``Ball.tscn`` scene and making a change to the Ball node there.
+2. Change the default properties of every Ball by opening the ``ball.tscn`` scene and making a change to the Ball node there.
 Upon saving, all instances of the Ball in the project will see their values update.

 .. note:: Changing a property on an instance always overrides values from the
           corresponding packed scene.

 Let's try this.
-Open ``Ball.tscn`` and select the Ball node.
+Open ``ball.tscn`` and select the Ball node.
 In the Inspector on the right, click on the PhysicsMaterial property to expand it.

 .. image:: img/instancing_physics_material_expand.png